subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

     }
     ```

-For the sake of simplicity, our Cloud Function will be backed by a Cloud MemoryStore (Redis or Memcache on GCP) rather than a full SQL or NoSQL Database.
-This also, we enable us learn about shared state in a stateless environment like this.
+For the sake of simplicity, our cloud function will be backed by a Cloud MemoryStore (Redis or Memcache on GCP) rather than a full SQL or NoSQL Database.
+This will also enable us learn about shared states in a stateless environment.

 ### Writing a Google Cloud Function with Ruby

-To write functions in GCF, we'd rely on the `Functions Framework` provided by the Google Cloud team for building GCF functions (more on this later.).
+To write functions in GCF, we'll rely on the `Functions Framework` provided by the Google Cloud team for building GCF functions (more on this later).

-1. Create App directory and enter the directory
+1. Create App directory and enter the directory.

     ```bash
     mkdir otp-cloud-function && cd otp-cloud-function
     ```

-2. Create your Gemfile and Install
+2. Create your Gemfile and install.

-    Like most standard ruby applications we'll be using `bundler` to manage our function's dependencies
+    Like most standard Ruby applications, we'll use `bundler` to manage our function's dependencies

     ```ruby
     source "https://rubygems.org"